Brice Patterson

 Threatening Violence

 In August 2022, the terror organization Palestinian Islamic Jihad (PIJ) threatened attacks on Israeli civilians.
-Israel preemptively launched OBD.
+Israel preemptively launched Operation Breaking Dawn (OBD).
 Both PIJ’s northern and southern senior commanders in Gaza, Tayseer al-Jabari and Khaled Mansour, were killed in targeted Israeli airstrikes.
 PIJ responded by launching more than 1,000 rockets toward Israeli cities.

 Demonizing Israel and America